 In 1957 Louis Violette wanted to buy a lunch bar in Salisbury, MA so my father bought him out and became the sole owner.
 In the years that followed, other additions were made until it reached the size that Browns is today.

 My Mother Viola Brown worked alongside my Father until they retired in 1972 and I took over the business.
 I began working Summers when they first opened in 1950 and full time after high school in 1955.
 I met my wife Cynthia Marston who worked for us in 1957 and we were married in 1958.
 We have three fine sons; Robert, Norman, and Bruce II.
 Robert and Bruce work at Browns and will someday take over the business.
 Norman has his own engineering business.
-Three grandchildren; Kaleb, Ashley, and Brittany Brown are the fourth generation to work at Browns, which gives meaning to a family owned and operated business that has been a New England favorite since 1950.
+Four grandchildren; Kaleb, Ashley, Brittany, and Chloe Brown are the fourth generation to work at Browns, which gives meaning to a family owned and operated business that has been a New England favorite since 1950.
 Our reputation is your guarantee.